 Or is your peace and quiet interrupted by the "Bang, BanG, BANG!!" of someone kicking their stall wall or pawing their stall door?

 Stall kicking is, without a doubt, disruptive and annoying.
 It is also dangerous and potentially costly - to the barn, to your horse's soundness, and to your pocketbook.

 Stall kicking often leads to generalized lameness.
 It can also result in concussion injuries of the hoof, bones, joints, connective and soft tissues that interfere with your training schedule and add expenses to your vet and farrier budget.

 "Owners or trainers of horses with habits such as stall kicking and door pawing should be aware that they are not benign behaviors and can cause severe injury to equine limbs and hooves.
 Although these habits and the resulting injuries are rarely studied or widely reported, owners and trainers should take the possible consequences of door kicking and pawing seriously and endeavor to prevent such behavior."

-Prior to the invention of QuitKick, a stall kicking habit could not be cured without time consuming and intensive one-on-one training.
+Prior to the invention of QuitKick, a stall kicking habit was not "curable" without intensive one-on-one training.
 QuitKick trains your horse better and faster than any human interaction can, for two reasons: